mhixon4479/cs2-modded-server/README.md

 `rsync -rhavz --exclude "._*" --exclude ".DS_Store" --partial --progress --stats ./addons/ /Users/kus/dev/personal/counter-strike/cs2-modded-server/game/csgo/addons/`

-### Enable Advertisements
+### Broadcasts

-If you want to enable Advertisements on your server load the plugin by putting this `css_plugins load "plugins/disabled/Advertisement/Advertisement.dll"` in one of your `.cfg` files.
+If you want to disable Broadcasts on your server, unload the plugin by putting the directory `/game/csgo/addons/counterstrikesharp/plugins/CS2AnnouncementBroadcaster/` in your disabled folder.
+If you wish for it to only be used on certain modes.
+Add `css_plugins unload "CS2 Announcement Broadcaster"` to your `unload_plugins.cfg` and `css_plugins load "plugins/disabled/CS2AnnouncementBroadcaster/CS2AnnouncementBroadcaster.dll"` in your `comp.cfg` (competitive 5vs5 for example).

-If you want it to load on every mod on your server, you can put it in your `/custom_files/cfg/custom_all.cfg` file.
+You can also leave it in the `/plugins/disabled` folder and in you can put it in your `/custom_files/cfg/custom_all.cfg` file.

-The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` so it is not overwritten.
+The config file is located at `/game/csgo/addons/counterstrikesharp/plugins/CS2AnnouncementBroadcaster/cfg/messages.json` which you would put in `/custom_files/addons/counterstrikesharp/plugins/CS2AnnouncementBroadcaster/cfg/messages.json` so it is not overwritten.

 ### Using DiscordUtilities